ShiZzO/AdMouse/README.md

 <b>It is recommended to use together with <a href="https://adguard.com/ru/adguard-dns/overview.html">AdGuard DNS</a> over TLS (for upstream queries), <a href="https://kazoo.ga/pixelserv-tls/">Pixelserv-TLS</a> and <a href="https://adguard.com/ru/welcome.html#products">AdGuard</a> or <a href="https://github.com/gorhill/uBlock/">uBlock Origin</a>.</b>

 Feel free to sent me issues with false positive blocks and more domains which need to be blocked.
 Any feedback will be pleased!

+# Attention:

+If you use Xbox Live, then these hosts have to be whitelisted or you will not get achievements:

+- v10.vortex-win.data.microsoft.com
+- v20.vortex-win.data.microsoft.com
+- mobile.pipe.aria.microsoft.com
+- settings-win.data.microsoft.com